camila314/CacaoSDK/README.md

 $apply();
 ```

 If you want, you can also use a function with the name `inject` to run code before the mod is loaded.
+The function needs to be declared before the `$apply` however.
 The variable "m" is reserved for the mod container that is automatically created by CacKit.
 If you want your mod to be used by other things (like any future Megahack thing I do), it's important to give the mod a proper name.
 This can be easily done by defining `CAC_PROJ_NAME` with the name. \*\*Make sure you do this before you include CacKit.
 ```cpp
 #define CAC_PROJ_NAME "My first mod"
 #include <CacKit>